-This amount is the most you pay for Cost Sharing on Essential Health Benefits from In-Plan Providers during a policy period.
-A policy period is usually a year.
-Once you reach this amount your plan pays 100% of the Allowed Amount.
-Not all payments made by Members are counted towards this Maximum.
+This amount is the most you pay for Copays and Deductibles for Covered Services from In-Plan Providers in a Plan Year.
+Not all payments count toward this Maximum.
 The In-Plan Out-of-Pocket Maximum does not include, for example:

-- Any part of the premium paid for the policy. - Any payment you make for non-covered services - Payments made for benefits which are not Essential Health Benefits
+- Any part of the premium paid for the policy. - Any payment you make for non-covered services - Any Reduction of Benefit made when Prior Approval for services was required but not obtained - Payments made for specific benefits for which Coinsurance or Deductibles are excluded from the Out-of-Pocket Maximum. - Any payment for drugs obtained through the use of a manufacturer drug coupon program.